 Lily of the Valley might be one of the easiest plants to grow on this list.
 Even with its small flowers, the plant is one of the most fragrant gems you can add to your garden.
 However, be warned as this plant is super low-maintenance and is an excellent ground cover, so you may find it taking over your garden.
 Though, if you have ever seen a bouquet made with the stems and leaves of this plant, you might actually want to have this beauty all over your yard.

-Lily of the Valley prefers moist soil with partial sun, but can thrive even in pretty dry, partially sunny locations.
-The key to growing these is to add the plant to your garden in late fall, while using loose organic soil.
-With some continuous watering in late fall, your plant will be set to survive the winter, and then you can expect beautiful blooms year after year– it doesn’t get easier than that!
+Lily of the Valley prefers moist soil with partial sun but can thrive even in pretty dry, partially sunny locations.
+The key to growing these is to add the plant to your garden in late fall while using loose organic soil.
+With some continuous watering in late fall, your plant will be ready to survive the winter, and then you can expect beautiful blooms year after year– it doesn’t get easier than that!